zpainter/iassist/content/about/general-assembly-minutes-1998.md

-W Treadwell reported that the function of Treasurer has now been reformed into a group consisting of a treasurer and three assistant treasurers, Gaetan Drolet (Canada), JoAnn Dionne (United States), Alison Bayley (Europe) to administer IASSIST\'s dispersed funds.
+W Treadwell reported that the function of Treasurer has now been reformed into a group consisting of a treasurer and three assistant treasurers, Gaetan Drolet (Canada), JoAnn Dionne (United States), Alison Bayley (Europe) to administer IASSIST's dispersed funds.

 IASSIST is financially comfortable.
 She is working with the membership database with the goal of enabling the assistant treasurers to update it